Uninsured Florida Boaters in Accidents

 Personal Injury Compensation for Boating Accidents

-At Rue and Ziffra, PA, our Florida boating accident lawyers will work with the nation’s leading boating accident experts to help you when your injuries or the property damage to your boat was caused by a negligent party.
+At Rue and Ziffra, our Florida boating accident lawyers will work with the nation’s leading boating accident experts to help you when your injuries or the property damage to your boat was caused by a negligent party.
 As a boating accident victim, you may be entitled to receive personal injury compensation for medical bills, ongoing and future medical and recovery care, lost income, pain and suffering, and other related damages.

 Boating accidents are unlike other personal injury cases in that–depending on which body of water the accident occurred in–they can either fall under the state of Florida’s jurisdiction or under US maritime law.
 This can affect the outcome of your case and who can be held liable for damages.
 This is why you must retain the services of a personal injury law firm that knows how to properly handle boating accident cases.